aum1618/GitLite/README.md

 ## Acknowledgments

-- National University of Computer and Emerging Science
+- National University of Computer and Emerging Science.
-- Course Instructor and Lab Instructors
+- Course Instructor and Lab Instructors.